 Understanding Europe’s climate risk through stress test scenarios

 Stress test scenarios explore the implications of exceptional, yet plausible, changes in risk factors.
-SPARCCLE will co-design Stress Test Scenarios with key stakeholders, to explore high impact components of the socioeconomic risks of climate change in Europe.
+SPARCCLE will co-design Stress Test Scenarios with key stakeholders to explore high impact components of the socioeconomic risks of climate change in Europe.
 We will demonstrate and accelerate the application of this established method from the finance community across other sectors.

-Partner Organizations
+Partner Organisations

 Months